 Find your supplements

-Here’s your guide: Supplements for vegetarians
+Here’s your guide: supplements for vegetarians

 %-split_content-%

-Conclusion: What should vegetarians supplement?
+Conclusion: what should vegetarians supplement?

-References & sources
+Literature & sources

 Bollhöfer, M. (2012).
 Vegetarismus (Teil 1).
 Bedeutung und Definition des Vegetarismus.
 In: Ernährungs Umschau, 58(2).